MossyConsole/MossyConsole/README.md

 # 💫 About Me:
 I am a bilingual undergraduate CS student with a passion for learning and an interest in game development!
 I've spoken French for most of my life; English was my first language.
+I mainly program on Windows with VSCode (or Visual Studio when needed), but I'm looking forward to one day learning NeoVim (as I have some experience with Vim from my recent Arch dual-boot).

 ## 🌐 Socials: